 Setting up Fibonacci Retracement is easy.
 Click on the ‘Graphical tools’ button and choose ‘Fibonacci Lines’ from the list of available tools.
 Find the most recent swing highs and swing lows.
 For downtrends, click on the swing high and drag the cursor to the most recent swing low.
 For uptrends, do the opposite: click on the swing low and drag the cursor to the most recent swing high.
 Fibonacci Retracement levels will then appear on the price chart.

 Fibonacci Retracement is an interesting technical analysis tool with limited, yet useful functionality.
 Fibonacci Lines help to identify optimal entry point during the so-called retracements.
-Traders, however, have to be keep in mind that support and resistance levels provided by this tool are not always foolproof.
+Traders, however, have to keep in mind that support and resistance levels provided by this tool are not always foolproof.
 Instead, they represent “areas of interest”.
-Fibonacci Retracement does not provide enough information to use it as a leading indicator but can be become a useful complementary tool for making medium and long-term decisions.Try for free
+Fibonacci Retracement does not provide enough information to use it as a leading indicator but can become a useful complementary tool for making medium and long-term decisions.Trade now

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.